 Moto-taxis are also available on the island that are cheaper than taxis.
 Also, it’s possible to rent a golf buggy, which costs about 130,000 pesos per day.

-Note that Uber is not available on San Andrés island.
-Also, there are some private airport transfer services available but they tend to be more expensive than taxis and not really needed on the small island.
+In addition, there are some private airport transfer services available but they tend to be more expensive than taxis and not really needed on the small island.

 Airport Website: Gustavo Rojas Pinilla International Airport